-Twitter Hack Under Investigation By FBI And New York State
+As Authorities Probe Twitter Hack, Ex-FBI Officials Warns: 'Get Ready For Copycats'

 "There's no protection against somebody inside the company that a person individually can take.
 It's the company that has to do that," she said.

+Tabb said as Twitter looks for lessons in Wednesday's hack, he has a message for CEO Dorsey.

+"I would tell him to get ready for copycats," Tabb said.
+"Get ready for someone to attempt to make the same type of breach.
+Same thing goes for other Silicon Valley companies and 100% of all social media companies.
+If this can happen to Twitter, it can happen to you."

-NPR's Bobby Allyn and Ryan Lucas contributed to this report.
+NPR's Ryan Lucas contributed to this report.